 Mind, Matter and Language, Semester 2, 2017/18

-I have also been a writing tutor for the University of Edinburgh PPLS Skills Centre (formerly known as the PPLS Writing Centre) since 2017 and encourage students to book an appointment through the PPLS Writing Centre website (https://writingcentre.ppls.ed.ac.uk/).
+I have also been a writing tutor for the University of Edinburgh PPLS Skills Centre (formerly known as the PPLS Writing Centre) since 2017 and encourage students to book an appointment through the PPLS Skills Centre website (https://skillscentre.ppls.ed.ac.uk/).

 Past research interestsIn the past I have been especially concerned with the status and explanatory potency of representations in theories of consciousness.
 To some degree I retain this concern.
 I have also focused a great deal of attention (scholarly and otherwise) on anxiety and what it can tell us about the mind.